Harsh-7838/Practice/Task_3/README.md

 Step2:- It will install the kubectl if it is not present there and then in the next step it will run the kubectl apply command for deploying it to the staging environment.

+Except that we can create helm charts as well for easy management of manifest files and also we can add more stages to the pipeline such as semantic versioning , sonarqube analysis and more according to the requirement